Essential Guide to Using a Fiberglass Hot Stick Safely

 - In 2020, there were over 400 fatalities related to electrical accidents in the U.S. (Source: Bureau of Labor Statistics)

-- Approximately 30,000 workplace injuries per year are attributed to electrical incidents (Source: NIOSH)
+- Approximately 30,000 workplace injuries each year are linked to electrical incidents (Source: NIOSH)

-- Electrical exposure is a leading cause of burns, accounting for about 20% of burn-related injuries (Source: American Burn Association)
+- Electrical exposure is a primary cause of burns, accounting for around 20% of burn-related injuries (Source: American Burn Association)

 Best Practices for Using a Fiberglass Hot Stick